open2c/cooltools/README.md

 - [Insulation and Boundaries](https://cooltools.readthedocs.io/en/latest/notebooks/insulation_and_boundaries.html):  how to extract insulation profiles and call boundaries using insulation profile minima.
 - [Pileups and Average Patterns](https://cooltools.readthedocs.io/en/latest/notebooks/pileup_CTCF.html): how to create avearge maps around genomic features like CTCF.

 Note that these notebooks currently focus on mammalian interphase Hi-C analysis, but are readily extendible to other organisms and cellular contexts.
+To clone notebooks for interactive analysis, visit https://github.com/open2c/open2c_examples.
+Docs for cooltools are built directly from these notebooks.

 ## Contributing